ptr727/NxWitness/README.md

 ### Known Issues

-- Windows Subsystem for Linux v2 (WSL2) is not supported.
+- v4 does not support Windows Subsystem for Linux v2 (WSL2).
-  - The DEB installer `postinst` step the installer tries to start the service, and fails the install.
+  - The DEB installer `postinst` step tries to start the service, and fails the install.
     - `Detected runtime type: wsl.`
     - `System has not been booted with systemd as init system (PID 1).
 Can't operate.`
-  - The logic tests for `if [[ $RUNTIME != "docker" ]]`, while the runtime reported by WSL2 is `wsl` not `docker`.
+  - v4 logic tests for `if [[ $RUNTIME != "docker" ]]`, while the runtime reported by WSL2 is `wsl` not `docker`.
-  - The installer logic [should](https://support.networkoptix.com/hc/en-us/community/posts/1500000699041-WSL2-docker-runtime-not-supported) perform a `systemd` positive test vs. testing for not docker.
+  - v5 logic tests for `if [[ -f "/.dockerenv" ]]`, the presence of a Docker environment, that is more portable, and does work in WSL2.
-- Upgrading from v4.x to v5.0:
+- Downgrading from v5 to v4 is not supported.
-  - The old shell script `mediaserver` is now what used to be `mediaserver-bin`, and `root-tool` is now what used to be `root-tool-bin`.
-  - After upgrading to 5.0, reverting to 4.2 is no longer possible.
+  - The mediaserver will fail to start.
     - `ERROR ec2::detail::QnDbManager(...): DB Error at ec2::ErrorCode ec2::detail::QnDbManager::doQueryNoLock(...): No query Unable to fetch row`
-  - Make a copy of the server configuration before upgrading, and restore the old configuration when downgrading.
+  - Make a copy, or ZFS snapshot, of the server configuration before upgrading, and restore the old configuration when downgrading.

 ### Missing Storage